uncovertruth/Userdive-iOS-SDK/USAGE.md

 ## Capturing image

-Before using userdive heatmap, capture the images of app view.
+Before using USERDIVE heatmap, capture the screenshot.
-For capturing image, start USERDIVE iOS SDK with developer mode.
+To capture the screenshot, start USERDIVE iOS SDK with developer mode

-### Capture images when it detects view transitions
+### Capture screenshot when it detects screen transitions

-USERDIVE iOS SDK can automatically track user gesture, and view transitions, if you use standard iOS UI components (UINavigationController, UITabBarController etc...).
+USERDIVE iOS SDK can automatically track user gesture, and screen transitions, if you use standard iOS UI components (UINavigationController, UITabBarController etc...).

 Import USERDIVE iOS SDK header.